 Vanderbilt early decision acceptance rate: should I apply early?

 The Vanderbilt Early Decision acceptance rates tend to be higher than Regular Decision for a few reasons.
-The most simple of these reasons being that the same number of students are accepted in these two groups, but fewer students tend to apply in the ED rounds.
-For example, 5,107 students submitted their Vanderbilt application via ED in comparison to 41,610 students in the RD pool.
+The most simple of these reasons is that the same number of students are accepted in these two groups, but fewer students tend to apply in the ED rounds.
 This has a direct impact on the overall acceptance rate for Vanderbilt.

 That being said, the Vanderbilt Early Decision acceptance rate has fallen in the past few years.
 While there looks to be an advantage to applying ED on the surface, this is a decision that should not be made lightly.
 If you are a student who would like to keep your options open, whether for financial reasons or otherwise, then regular decision is just as great an option for you.